tml-tuebingen/explanations-manifold/README.md

 def compute_tangent_space(model, z, device="cuda"):
     """Compute the tangent space of a generative model z->x at the given point z.
     The tangent space is spanned by the gradients of the model output with respect to the latent dimensions.
-    This function computes these gradients by backpropagaion and aggregates the results.
+    This function computes these gradients by backpropagation and aggregates the results.

     Parameters:
     - model (pytorch module): The generative model.
 A pytorch module that implements decode(z).